datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

 .. [#f5]  The brackets around the commands are called *command grouping* in bash, and yield a subshell environment: `www.gnu.org/software/bash/manual/html_node/Command-Grouping.html <https://www.gnu.org/software/bash/manual/html_node/Command-Grouping.html>`_.

 .. [#f6] To find out why a different branch is required to enable easy pushing back to the original dataset, please checkout the explanation on :ref:`pushing to non-bare repositories <nonbarepush>` in the section on :ref:`help`.

+.. [#f7] For an analogy, consider a group of software developers: Instead of adding code changes to the main :term:`branch` of a repository, they develop in their own repository clones and on dedicated, individual feature branches.
+This allows them to integrate their changes back into the original repository with as little conflict as possible.